PRIORITY BASED BUDGETING

 STEP 5: PRIORITIZED LIST OF SERVICES

-To access our prioritized list of services with desired results for the 2018 adopted budget, visit the online tool at https://openpbbdata.net/Longmont/
+To access our prioritized list of services with desired results for the 2019 adopted budget, visit the online tool at https://openpbbdata.net/Longmont/.
+NOTE: This link does not work if you're using VPN.
+Please disconnect from VPN and type or copy and paste the link into your browser.

 Please email LongmontPBB@longmontcolorado.gov with any questions.